dcolli23/howtos_vscode/docs/pages/extensions/extensions.md

 * TOC
 {:toc}

+## Git Extensions

+- Git History
+- Git Graph
+- GitLens
+- Git Blame

 ## Python Extensions

 These extensions make it a breeze to develop with Python

-### Python
+- Python

-Haven't put much thought into this one.
+  - Haven't put much thought into this one.
 I think it's the default recommended one.

-### Python Docstring Generator
+- Python Docstring Generator

-Really helpful automatic docstring generator.
+  - Really helpful automatic docstring generator.

 ## Documentation/Text Editing Extensions